wdmvv/spot-on/README.md

 # spot-on
 Cli tool for downloading spotify tracks from youtube<br>
 As of now, supports playlist & album downloads<br>
-Results may be invalid, make sure to double check downloads<br>
+Results may be invalid, make sure to double check downloads(currently works for most genres, although classical music results are bad)<br>

 # Installation
 ```